 7. Ask questions

 This is at the heart of my approach to teaching.
 I want students to ask questions.
 Students ask questions because they are interested in the topic and in the explanation provided.
 In other words, they are motivated to learn.
 Perhaps other students can answer the question and if not, the teacher should be able to.
-Alternatively, the teacher might teach you how to use different resources so that you can find the answers for yourself.
+Alternatively, the teacher might show you how to use different resources so that you can find the answers for yourself.
 Don't worry about asking questions if you're in a group - probably all the other students will also want to know the answer and will be pleased that you've asked.
 My favourite students are the ones who ask questions.

 I'm trying to follow some of these tips to help me learn German and they are making a difference.
-My social media feeds are no longer completely in English but contain lots of German (and French) posts.
+My social media feeds are no longer completely in English but contain lots of German and French posts.
 I've also been watching more German-language TV and have started to write regularly as part of this challenge.
-I've also been going for walks in the forest with friends and chatting partly in German, partly in English.
-I think that is probably my favourite way of practicing German!
+Another thing I've been doing is going for walks in the forest with friends and chatting in German, that is probably my favourite way of practicing.

-Finally, I want to say thanks to all my students who helped me with this research.
+Finally, I want to say a huge thank you to all my students who helped me with this research.
 I really appreciate your time and help.
 Thank you 🙏.

 Brown, H. D. (2000).
 Principles of Language Learning and Teaching